 There are a number of reasons why your premium may be affected - including the following:

 Your base and the area in which you drive.
-This could be the address of your office, or the plating authority that your car falls under.
+This could be the address of your office, or the licensing authority that your car falls under.
 Larger cities such as London, Manchester, Leeds, Bristol or Glasgow tend to mean higher premiums due to the increased number of traffic accidents which occur there.
 Also the increased risk of taxi drivers facing erratic behaviour from those under the influence of alcohol or drugs in city centres increases the risks of damage to your cab.

 If you are looking to add additional drivers, there are some points to consider.
 Additional drivers on your policy under the age of 25 can possibly increase your premium, as can other drivers with a poor driving record or a history of claims.
 If, however, your additional divers have a better record than your own, then you may find your premiums fall.
 It is important to be totally open when applying for insurance.
 If you provide false information such as pretending someone older or with a better driving record is the main driver when they are not (a process called 'fronting'), the insurer may decide that your claim is invalid leaving you with a very large bill.